 If you recently cut out high fiber foods due to a flare, make sure to reintroduce high fiber foods slowly (and one at a time) to reduce the chances of GI upset.

 If you have Crohn’s disease, following a nutrient-dense diet can help keep you healthy and reduce the chance of flares.

-If you need help finding the best diet to manage your Crohn’s symptoms, try working with your healthcare provider to come up with a plan.
+If you need help finding the best diet to manage your Crohn’s symptoms, try working with a healthcare professional to come up with a plan.